 Making smart choices while still having fun out of practice has also required sacrifices.
 Trust in teammates is vital especially during these times.

 “It’s hard but that’s where the accountability and trust comes in.
-We’re not all together at times, which we get enough of that during the week, but just trusting they’re making those right decisions,” said Ashley “It’s like just the other day, we went to another team captain’s house and we just like sat around.
+We’re not all together at times, which we get enough of that during the week, but just trusting they’re making those right decisions,” said Boer “It’s like just the other day, we went to another team captain’s house and we just like sat around.
 It was still just us volleyball girls but just knowing the right decisions were made and where you’re actually going.”

 Kiki Bennett, an RA in Dimmitt Hall, has seen the decisions people have made with their weekend.
 Her overall experience has been groups of people not following rules to prevent COVID.

 “It’s different with different people.
-Technically in any of the lounges you’re supposed to be wearing a mask,” explained Kiki “I’d say 80 percent of the people don’t, which is kind of frustrating, especially when I don’t think they realize that there are people with underlying health conditions that do live in the dorms.
+Technically in any of the lounges you’re supposed to be wearing a mask,” explained Bennett, “I’d say 80 percent of the people don’t, which is kind of frustrating, especially when I don’t think they realize that there are people with underlying health conditions that do live in the dorms.
 They think that ‘oh we’re young, if we get it, no big deal.’”

-Kiki has seen within the dorms that athletes are sticking together and only hanging out with each other.
+Bennett has seen within the dorms that athletes are sticking together and only hanging out with each other.

 “No one wants to be the reason why our team got shut down,” said Coach Jung about the heightened athlete accountability “I think a lot of that has to deal, with not necessarily fear of, but fear they are the weakest link.
 They are the one that could destroy the whole thing.”